grafana/grafana/docs/sources/dashboards/previews.md

 3. Save your changes.
 Grafana should reload automatically; we recommend restarting the Grafana server in case of any issues.

-Visit the dashboard search page to verify that the setup was successful.
-You should be able to see dashboard preview placeholders for all your existing dashboards after clicking on the _Show previews_ toggle at the top of page.
+Verify that your setup was successful in the dashboard search page.
+You should see dashboard preview placeholders for all your existing dashboards after clicking on the _Show previews_ toggle at the top of the page.

 {{< figure src="/static/img/docs/dashboards/previews-successful-setup.jpg"
 max-width="950px" animated-gif="/static/img/docs/dashboards/previews-successful-setup.gif" >}}